taylorrgriffin/secret-safe/README.md

 # secret-saver

-Keeps your pesky secrets from being committed!
+### Keeps your pesky secrets from being committed!

+To Run: `node index.js` will run the "protect" function which is the core functionality